We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Best aviator sunglasses: Ray-Ban Rb3025 Classic Aviator Sunglasses

 Ray-Ban sunglasses were originally developed at the request of the U.S. Army to ban distracting rays from pilots’ eyes, so there’s no better place to look if you want the classic aviator style.
 These favorites are unisex and offered in over 30 frame and lens colors and three different sizes.
 These anti-glare Aviator sunglasses, originally introduced to the public in 1937, are made with a metal frame and high-quality scratch-resistant glass.
 Additionally, the lenses are polarized and provide 100-percent UV protection.
-You can’t go wrong with these classic Ray-Ban sunglasses.
+You can’t go wrong with these classic Ray-Bans.

-Quay Women’s Sweet Dreams Sunglasses
+Best women’s sunglasses: Quay Women’s Sweet Dreams Sunglasses

 If you’re the type who likes to be noticed even if you’re incognito, these oversized sunglasses for women stand out in the best way.
 These Quay sunglasses are made of a plastic frame, making them extremely lightweight on your face.
 To keep these protected in your bag, they come with a soft case with a cleaning cloth.
 These women’s sunglasses are offered in black with a smoke color gradient lens and a gold-tone trim.
-The nose bridge gives the designer sunglasses a slight aviator vibe and we’re here for it.
+The nose bridge gives the designer pick a slight aviator vibe and we’re here for it.

 Best men’s sunglasses: Oakley Men’s Oo9102 Holbrook Sunglasses